COVID-19 lab leak theory: China–US relations

-Fort Detrick

 Some members of the Chinese government have promoted a counter-conspiracy theory claiming that SARS‑CoV‑2 originated in the U.S. military installation at Fort Detrick.
 This theory has little support.
 Chinese demands to investigate U.S. laboratories are thought to be a distracting technique to push focus away from Wuhan.

-Chilling effects
+Attacks on scientists

+A consistent feature of all varieties of the lab leak theory is that they direct blame at scientists.
+Scientists are accused of engineering the virus or negligently allowing it to escape their laboratories, and then conspiring to cover-up their misdeeds.